What is paracetamol?

 What is the dosage?

 Paracetamol usually comes in a 500mg tablet or capsule.
 It is also available in slow release (SR) 665mg tablets.
-The usual dose for adults and children 12 years and older is 2 tablets.
+The usual dose for adults and children 12 years and older is 2 tablets per dose, your doctor will advise on a maximum of 3g or 4g Paracetamol per day.

 Liquid paracetamol is available for younger children.
-For over the counter paracetamol the dose depends on the child’s age.
+For over-the-counter paracetamol the dose depends on the child’s age.
+Be sure to consult the dosage guide provided by the manufacturer as liquid paracetamol comes in different strengths.

 How often should it be taken?